‘Fear The Walking Dead’ Season 5 Finale: With No Major Deaths So Far, Episode 16 Could Be A Bloodbath

-SPOILER ALERT: This article discusses Episode 15 (titled “Channel 5”) of AMC’s Fear the Walking Dead Season 5.
+SPOILER ALERT: This article discusses Episode 15, titled “Channel 5,” of AMC’s Fear the Walking Dead Season 5.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

 As previously reported by The Inquisitr, Episode 15 of AMC’s Fear the Walking Dead Season 5 saw the first character death in some time.
 Tom (Joe Massingill), who had just been reunited with his sister, Janis (Holly Curran), lost his life during a bridge incident in the most recent episode.
 However, fans are wondering if this is the start of a bloodbath in the Season 5 finale.